Can Honey Masks Help Clear Acne?

 Honey also stimulates immune-cells to release a protein called tumor necrosis factor (TNF), which stimulates growth of new tissue, thus aiding in wound repair.
 TNF also firms scar tissue, improving its appearance,2which could be important for acne scarring.

-So overall, honey helps accelerate this process in a variety of wounds, but when it comes to acne directly, as of today, there is no scientific evidence that honey is effective in healing acne lesions.
+So overall, honey helps accelerate this process in a variety of wounds, but when it comes to acne directly, as of today, there is no scientific evidence that honey is effective in healing acne lesions specifically.

 Since prostaglandins play a significant role in inflammation, it is reasonable to hypothesize that honey might help reduce the inflammatory component of acne.
 However, no scientific evidence of this exists.